 Whenever you see a spec beware… Who measured it?
 How was it measured?
 Where was it measured from?
 Specifications are provided by a manufacturer who wants to sell machines.
 There highest priority is not to necessarily adhere to any kind of fair standard… something to think about.
 Comparing apples for apples is unfortunately a very difficult thing to do when buying a backpack vacuum cleaner.

 Even if you try a machine on, you will not appreciate how heavy it is until it has been on your back for some time.
 As a general rule, we find machines that are over 4.5kg are too heavy for extended work, especially for female users.
-A backpack close to the 4kg mark is ideal as long as it has a good ergonomic design, high suction and high productivity characteristics.
+A backpack close to the 4kg mark (like XO2's Stealth backpack vacuum cleaner) is ideal as long as it has a good ergonomic design, high suction and high productivity characteristics.
 After all there’s no point having a lightweight machine if the job is going to take 2 or 3 times as long to complete.